 On the National Eating Disorder Association (NEDA) webpage, they highlight that eating disorders are gender neutral (which they use to mean that eating disorders can affect any (a)gender).
-They, and many others, though, highlight the ways in which men and women require different treatments because of their gendered experiences.
+NEDA, and many others, though, highlight the ways in which men and women require different treatments because of their gendered experiences.
 Why then are the gendered realities of trans people not taken into account when developing programs to help individuals heal and recover?

 Trans men are men and trans women are women, but their experiences probably will not be that of a cisgender man or woman.
-Additionally, gendered violence is often enacted based on how you are perceived, not how you identify.
-So, for instance, I have experienced gendered violence based on people seeing me as a woman, a trans femme, a nonbinary person, a cis gay man, and a femme man, and each of these separate layers and experiences has affected the development of my eating disorder.
+Additionally, gendered violence is often enacted based on how a person is perceived, not how they identify.
+So, for instance, I have experienced gendered violence based on people seeing me as a woman, a trans femme, a non-binary person, a cis gay man, and a femme man, and each of these separate layers and experiences has affected the development of my eating disorder.

 Simultaneously, as a then gay boy, my straight friends indirectly taught me what it meant to be a successful gay boy, which was basically to be a twink or to be muscular.
-I consistently was asked, “Why are gay boys so attractive?” with the question never referencing me, but rather the thin, hairless, masculine guys that are spread throughout gay media like termites.
+I consistently was asked, “Why are gay boys so attractive?” with the question never referencing me, but rather the thin, hairless, masculine guys spread throughout gay media like termites.

-As I found home in my nonbinary femme identity and quickly lost access to jobs, housing, public accommodations, I felt a failure in every way possible—failure at being a gay boy, at being femme, and at being a human in general.
+As I found home in my non-binary femme identity and quickly lost access to jobs, housing, public accommodations, I felt a failure in every way possible: failure at being a gay boy, at being femme, and at being a human in general.
 Dates and hookups became scarce unless I was being fetishized or fetishizing myself.
-I needed something to hold on to, to give me the ability to say I am desirable and worthy and loveable, setting the stage for my then disordered eating to morph into an eating disorder.
+I needed something to hold on to, to give me the ability to say “I am desirable and worthy and loveable,” setting the stage for my then-disordered eating to morph into an eating disorder.

 I think it’s easy to say that people like that aren’t worth our time or that we deserve better or that we find ourselves desirable and that’s enough.
 But reality doesn’t match that.
 It’s hard to feel undesirable.
 And often times, that feeling of being undesirable becomes the way in which we perceive ourselves.
 Being trans doesn’t mean that I inherently dislike my body, but it does mean that others have worked to make me hate it.

-She was half right, in that, my transness did relate to my eating disorder and I needed a therapist who was trans friendly and aware.
+She was half right in that my transness did relate to my eating disorder, and I needed a therapist who was trans-friendly and aware.
 However, I have never hated the ways in which my body developed through puberty.
 Instead, I have learned to hate the ways in which it stores food.
 I have learned to see my not exercising in a given day as the doorway to gaining five pounds in the next.
 I have learned to see my body not as something beautiful to nourish and take care of, but something to control and manage so as to ensure that it doesn’t get too “unwieldy”.

-Gender dysphoria means that an individual either does not see their body as they want it to be or that society does not see it as they perceive it themselves— all of this in relation solely to their gender.
+Gender dysphoria means that an individual either does not see their body as they want it to be or that society does not see it as they perceive it themself — all of this in relation solely to their gender.
 Body dysmorphic disorder means that an individual perceives their body as the wrong shape, size, you name it.
 Sometimes these interact.
 However, a trans person does not have to be experiencing gender dysphoria in order to have body dysphoria.
 A trans person does not always hate their genitals in addition to hating their body for not being thin enough or muscular enough.

-We desperately need to shift this conversation though to a recognition that we are all perpetrators of violence.
+We desperately need to shift this conversation toward a recognition that we are all perpetrators of violence.
 As a trans person, I have inflicted transphobia interpersonally with other trans folks.
 As a person with an eating disorder, I also recognize the multitude of ways in which I have continued to enact fatphobia.

 What does it mean when I mentioned above that my eating disorder developed out of a need to feel desirable as a trans person and the only way I could do that was to become thin?
 It means that I have both internalized and perpetuated fatphobia.
 When we see ourselves desirable only when we are thin, we also begin to see others as desirable only when they are thin.
-It is not possible to map disgust onto my body because of the fat on it without beginning to map it on all non-thin bodies.
+It is not possible to map disgust onto my body because of the fat on it without beginning to map disgust onto all non-thin bodies.

 Alithia is a mentally ill, queer blobfish femme from rural Utah currently residing in Atlanta.
 Pronouns: they/them/theirs.